+SMTP Server Address SMTP server address.

 Port SMTP server port number.

 From The mail server email account.
 This is the "from" address.

 Login User The mail server login account.

-Password Enter and confirm the password.
-Recipients Enter one or more receiver email addresses.
-Send Test Email Send a test email to the global email list.
-If an error occurs, the error message appears at the top of the page and is recorded in the System Logs.
+Login Password Enter and confirm the password.

+- 4. (Optional) Click Send Test Email to send a test email to one or more email addresses.
+If an error occurs, the error message appears at the top of the page and is recorded in the System Logs. - 5.
+Click Save. - 6.
+Click Reset to restore the default settings.